jgraph/www.diagrams.net-source/_posts/2021-05-21-kanban-boards.md

 <img src="/assets/img/blog/kanban-template-example.png" style="width=100%;max-width:300px;height:auto;"  alt="The kanban template in diagrams.net automatically updates colours and labels when you move tasks to another column">

-The [kanban method or system](https://en.wikipedia.org/wiki/Kanban) is commonly used by project and production managers, agile and system developers, designers and content marketers.
+The [anban method or system](https://en.wikipedia.org/wiki/Kanban) is commonly used by project and production managers, agile and system developers, designers and content marketers.
 Almost all areas of a business can use this method to track work, identify bottlenecks, and improve processes.

 You can draw remote kanban boards in diagrams.net in many different ways - you don't have to use the simple kanban template as shown above.
 You can use simple sticky note shapes over coloured rectangles, list elements, or entity table shapes - whichever you find most convenient.